MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 https://youtu.be/_iiQtdXMnBg

 This 1968 short shows some of the ways that Bell Laboratories scientists used computers in communications research.
 Contains sequences of computer-generated movies, photographs, music and speech.
 The entire score and main title and credits of the film were produced on a computer - which seems like nothing today, as every film and video in modern production makes its way through a machine - but at the time this was radically early for computer graphics and music.

-Bell Labs was responsible for a few computer graphics and music firsts:

-- 1961: computer performs "Daisy Bell" with music programmed by Max Mathews and speech programmed by John Kelly and Carol Lockbaum.
-This was later the inspiration for the computer "HAL" singing the song in the movie 2001.
-Daisy Bell was also the nickname of one of Alexander Graham Bell's daughters.
-- 1962: The first digital computer art was created at Bell Labs by A. Michael Noll.
-- 1963: The first computer animated film was produced by Edward Zajac at Bell Labs.
-- 1963: The first computer animation language, BEFLIX, was created by Ken Knowlton.
-- 1966: first ASCII art was created by Ken Knowlton.

 ## John Cage
 1952 Williams Mix